Stonelinks/stonelinks.github.io/contents/projects/stoolbotics/use.md

 - Finally, the rotation matrices are specified by using the <code>rot()</code> command, which calculates the rotation matrix using the Euler-Rodriguez formula.
 If no rotation is desired, just specify the identity matrix with the <code>eye()</code> command.
 Sometimes, for static links it is necessary to specify extra frames that don't have any rotation matrix.
 If this is the case, you would also just use the <code>eye()</code> command here.

-###Loading a robot into the simulator
+### Loading a robot into the simulator

 First, all robots are pulled from the <code>robots</code> directory in the root directory of the simulator.
-It is reccomended to actually copy an existing robot file and modify it to suit your needs.
+It is recommended to actually copy an existing robot file and modify it to suit your needs.

 Writing and/or modifying one of these files is for the most part a straightforward process.
 The only hiccup you may encounter is in specifying extra frames in order to get the simulator to handle extra links.
-Additionally, another interesting way of specifying robots is by programmaticly generating a json file.
+Additionally, another interesting way of specifying robots is by programmatically generating a json file.
 An example of this can be seen with <code>snake.py</code> which generates <code>snake.json</code>.

 Once you have written a robot.json file, there are two commands that will help you out getting it into the simulator.
 First, use the <code>list</code> command to see all robot configuration files that the simulator believes to be properly configured and placed correctly.
 You should see a list containing the Omni, Puma560, etc. and whatever else you have put in the robots directory.
 Next, use the <code>load</code> command to load your robot.

-##Command Overview
+## Command Overview

 Here is a detailed list of all the commands built into Stoolbotics:

 <table class="table table-striped"><tr><td><h4 style="width: 100px;">Command</h4></td><td><h4 style="width: 300px;">Usage</h4></td><td><h4>Description</h4></td></tr><tr><td><b>axis</b></td><td><b>axis &lt;on/off&gt;</b></td><td>Turn robot axis on/off.
 Providing no arguments toggles the axis.</td></tr><tr><td><b>eval</b></td><td><b>eval &lt;expression&gt;</b></td><td>Return some variable from the simulator. e.g. 'eval robot.P01'.
 Output might look a little weird.</td></tr><tr><td><b>exit</b></td><td><b>exit or quit</b></td><td>Closes the simulator.</td></tr><tr><td><b>floor</b></td><td><b>floor &lt;on/off&gt;</b></td><td>Turns the floor on and off.
 Providing no arguments toggles the floor.</td></tr><tr><td><b>ghost</b></td><td><b>ghost &lt;on/off/interval&gt; &lt;number&gt;</b></td><td>turn robot ghosts on/off.
 If &lt;interval&gt; is present, provide a number to set the ghost interval.
 Providing no arguments toggles the ghosts.</td></tr><tr><td><b>help</b></td><td><b>help &lt;cmd (optional)&gt;</b></td><td>If &lt;cmd&gt; is provided, display help for that command.
 Otherwise  it just list all commands.</td></tr><tr><td><b>hide</b></td><td><b>hide</b></td><td>Hides this terminal.</td></tr><tr><td><b>list</b></td><td><b>list</b></td><td>Lists all the robots that can be loaded into the simulator.
 To add something to this list, just place a valid robot.json file in the 'robots' folder.</td></tr><tr><td><b>load</b></td><td><b>load &lt;robot file&gt;</b></td><td>Loads a robot file into the simulator.
 Use the 'list' command to see what robots are able to be loaded.</td></tr><tr><td><b>play</b></td><td><b>play &lt;file (optional)&gt;</b></td><td>If &lt;file&gt; is present, the simulator plays that file.
 Otherwise, it just starts the simulator.</td></tr><tr><td><b>record</b></td><td><b>record &lt;file&gt;</b></td><td>Outputs current arm movements to a file which can be exported or played back later.</td></tr><tr><td><b>screendump</b></td><td><b>screendump</b></td><td>Take a picture of the current screen and save it to disk.</td></tr><tr><td><b>set</b></td><td><b>set &lt;var&gt; &lt;expression&gt;</b></td><td>Sets a symbolic variable in the simulator. e.g. 'set q3 cos(t)', 'set t 0', 'set tscale -.1', 'set P23 [0, 0, l2 + q2]'.</td></tr><tr><td><b>skew</b></td><td><b>skew</b></td><td>Enters skew mode, where the view of the robot and simulation speed can be rapidly adjusted.</td></tr><tr><td><b>status</b></td><td><b>status</b></td><td>Tells you what the simulator is currently doing.</td></tr><tr><td><b>stop</b></td><td><b>stop</b></td><td>Halts the simulation.</td></tr><tr><td><b>trace</b></td><td><b>trace &lt;on/off/clear/limit&gt; &lt;number&gt;</b></td><td>Turn robot traces on/off, or clear the current set of traces.
 If the &lt;limit&gt; argument is used, provide a number to set the maximum number of traces.</td></tr></table>

-##Examples
+## Examples

 Here are some quick examples of what you can use commands for in Stoolbotics.

-###Changing the Environment
+### Changing the Environment

 The cosmetics of the simulation environment are highly configurable.
 Here are some of the commands that can modify the appearance: